Skip to content

 Reload and Refresh button in Edge browser

-You may also use the Ctrl/Cmd + R shortcut keys for the said purpose.
-Verify whether the tab works along the expected lines once the reloading is complete.
+You may also use the Ctrl/Cmd + R shortcut keys for the same purpose.
+Once the reloading is complete, verify whether the tab works as expected.

 1. Launch the Edge browser on your PC.